Wheat Berry Salad with Squash, Kale, Currants, and Walnuts

 - 2 tablespoons maple syrup

-- 1 small garlic clove, finely minced
+- 1 small clove garlic, finely minced

-- Toss the diced squash with the olive oil and place on the prepared baking sheet.
-Bale in the oven for 20-25 minutes, or until it is soft.
+- While the wheat berries are cooking, prepare the squash.
+Preheat the oven to 425 degrees.
+Line a baking tray with parchment paper.
+Toss the diced squash with the olive oil and place it on the prepared baking sheet.
+Bake in the oven for 20-25 minutes, or until it is soft.